Formulation and Characterization of Magnetically

 models

-Ø In- vivo screening using animal
+Ø In- vivo screening using animal models

-models (using gamma scintillography).
+(using gamma scintillography).

 Ø Pharmacokinetic and toxicity study

-Ø Combinational therapies showing synergistic effect can
+Ø Combinational therapies showing

-also need to be studied.
+synergistic effect can also need to be studied.

-of magnetic particles for targeted delivery is minimal and most of the work is in the basic research phase.
-Hence
+The adoption of magnetic particles for targeted delivery is minimal and

-realized fully.
+is yet to be realized fully.
 The future holds great promise for its systematic investigation and exploitation.

 Chandra, Bala Sekaran, Siva Santhosh